Saturday 10 June 2017

 The Uluwatu Temple is a Balinese sea temple established by a Javanese sage, Empu Kuturan in the 11th Century.
 The cliff setting is stunning with a very big drop.
 The temple is inhabited by monkeys, who are notorious for snatching visitors’ belongings and we saw an attempt while we were there with one of the monkeys showing it’s teeth when missing out.
 We then hiked up to the Uluwatu Temple along the cliff, mobility impaired people won’t be able to visit.

 We then hiked to an outdoor stadium and with the sunsetting, we enjoyed stunning ocean views while watching a performance of kecak, which is a traditional Balinese dance, the performers chant around a fire while telling the story of Rama (the hero) and Ravana (the evil demon).
 The performers occasionally and hilariously interacted with the audience.
-Erin started falling asleep on my shoulder during the show until the end when she found the performers dressed as monkeys very funny.
+Erin started falling asleep on my shoulder during the show until the performers dressed as monkeys arrived which she found very funny.

 After the show we left to go to Jimbaran Bay for a dinner under the stars on the Kedonganan Beach.
-Our extra passenger went off to a separate table and we enjoyed the seafood dinner.
+Our extra passenger went off to a separate table and we enjoyed the seafood dinner together.